AWS VPC VPN

 - The bytes sent from the AWS side of the connection through the VPN tunnel to the customer gateway.

 VPN Connection Redundancy

-VPN CloudHub can be used to provide secure communication between sites, if you have multiple VPN connections
+- VPN CloudHub can be used to provide secure communication between multiple on-premises sites if you have multiple VPN connections

-VPN CloudHub operates on a simple hub-and-spoke model that can be used with or without a VPC.
+- VPN CloudHub operates on a simple hub-and-spoke model using a Virtual Private gateway in a detached mode that can be used without a VPC.

 Internet connections who’d like to implement a convenient, potentially low-cost hub-and-spoke model for primary or backup connectivity between these remote offices